PyxelM/alucinara/content/phenomena/cloud-gnats.md

 ## Lifespan
 Cloud Gnats' lifespans can vary from under a second to days or weeks.
 Size is correlated with lifespan, as smaller cloud gnats will immediately lose cohesion and diffuse, and larger cloud gnats will collapse under their own weight.

-A size of roughly 22 cm (from the top of one's head to the tip of their tail) is the most conducive for prolonged cohesion, and many cloud gnats are seen at this size.
+A length of roughly 22cm is the most conducive for prolonged cohesion, and many cloud gnats are seen at this size.